turtl/www/views/pages/security.md

 layout: default
 ---

+# Encryption explained
+As mentioned in [the about page](/about), the Turtl add-on encrypts all your data before it leaves the browser.
+What this means is that you add a note, image, or bookmark via Turtl and what happens next is that the add-on scrambles the data you just added.
+It does this in a way that makes your data completely unreadable and unrecoverable, unless you have the key to de-scramble it.
+This key is generated for you when you add the note, and is only accessible using your "master key" which based on your username/password.
+This process of scrambling is known as encryption, and using your key to unlock your data is known as decryption.

+Once your data is encrypted it's sent to the Turtl storage system, making it accessible to you from other computers or devices.
+When your data is moving between your browser and Turtl's servers, it's encrypted again via TLS (the same encryption your bank uses when you log in), which protects it from prying eyes while en route to being stored.
+Once your data is stored, it stays completely encrypted (remember, we don't have the keys to your data, only you do).
+The only way to get the data out is to log in via the Turtl add-on, download your data (again, over TLS), and decrypt it *inside of the Turtl add-on*.

+Effectively, this gives you a private place to put data that you (and only you) can access...and you can access it *anywhere*.

 # When is Turtl *not* secure?

 Here are some possible scenarios where Turtl's security measures will fail you.